 Registering Storm Shelters

-You can register your Storm Shelter with Comanche County Emergency Managment.
-In the event of a disaster, they will provide the informtion to the Incident Commander to aid in search and rescue efforts.
+You can register your Storm Shelter with Comanche County Emergency Management.
+In the event of a disaster, they will provide the information to the Incident Commander to aid in search and rescue efforts.
 How those efforts are conducted will be up to the Incident Commander, but providing information about your shelter will make it easier to organize search and rescue.
 After a disaster, if you can safely exit your shelter, do so.
-Once you are clear of the shelter, call your "Out of State Contact" and let them know you are safe.
-If conditions make it impossible or dangerous to exit your shelter, standby and try calling your "Out of State Contact" alerting them of your situation.
-You can register your shelter by calling the Emergency Management office or submitting a form online.
+Once you are clear of the shelter, call your “Out of State Contact” and let them know you are safe.
+If conditions make it impossible or dangerous to exit your shelter, standby and try calling your “Out of State Contact” alerting them of your situation.
+You can register your shelter by calling the Emergency Management office.

 Emergency Management Office: 580-355-0535